gwenaellarmet/Trademark_scoring/README_GWEN.md

 Used some regex to check content and title for a match, we concat the title at the start of the content to slash the regex matching process by 2.

+## Validation function

+The issue here is that I need the trademark title which I don't have directly from the document; I need a getTrademarkbyId function independant from the trademark controller
+(not important note but by copy/pasting the rule; I just found out that it's ok to have emoji in ts comments... which is cool to know)